dimitri/pgloader/pgloader.1.md

   - type timestamptz to timestamptz using sqlite-timestamp-to-timestamp

+## LOAD MS SQL DATABASE

+This command instructs pgloader to load data from a MS SQL database.
+Automatic discovery of the schema is supported, including build of the indexes, primary and foreign keys constraints.

+Here's an example:

+    load database
+         from mssql://user@host/dbname
+         into postgresql:///dbname

+    including only table names like 'GlobalAccount' in schema 'dbo'

+    set work_mem to '16MB', maintenance_work_mem to '512 MB'

+    before load do $$ drop schema if exists dbo cascade; $$;

+The `mssql` command accepts the following clauses and options:

+  - *FROM*

+    Connection string to an existing MS SQL database server that listens and welcome external TCP/IP connection.
+As pgloader currently piggybacks on the FreeTDS driver, to change the port of the server please export the `TDSPORT` environment variable.

+  - *WITH*

+    When loading from a `MS SQL` database, the same options as when loading a `MySQL` database are supported.
+Please refer to the MySQL section.

+  - *CAST*

+	The cast clause allows to specify custom casting rules, either to overload the default casting rules or to amend them with special cases.

+    Please refer to the MySQL CAST clause for details.

+  - *INCLUDING ONLY TABLE NAMES LIKE '...' [, '...']
+IN SCHEMA '...'*

+	Introduce a comma separated list of table name patterns used to limit the tables to migrate to a sublist.
+More than one such clause may be used, they will be accumulated together.

+    Example:

+	    including only table names lile 'GlobalAccount' in schema 'dbo'

+  - *EXCLUDING TABLE NAMES LIKE '...' [, '...']
+IN SCHEMA '...'*

+    Introduce a comma separated list of table name patterns used to exclude table names from the migration.
+This filter only applies to the result of the *INCLUDING* filter.

+	    EXCLUDING TABLE NAMES MATCHING 'LocalAccount' in schema 'dbo'

+### DEFAULT MS SQL CASTING RULES

+When migrating from MS SQL the following Casting Rules are provided:

+Numbers:

+  - type tinyint to smallint

+  - type float to float   using float-to-string
+  - type real to real     using float-to-string
+  - type double to double precision     using float-to-string
+  - type numeric to numeric     using float-to-string
+  - type decimal to numeric     using float-to-string
+  - type money to numeric     using float-to-string
+  - type smallmoney to numeric     using float-to-string

+Texts:

+  - type char      to text drop typemod
+  - type nchat     to text drop typemod
+  - type varchar   to text drop typemod
+  - type nvarchar  to text drop typemod
+  - type xml       to text drop typemod

+Binary:

+  - type binary    to bytea using byte-vector-to-bytea
+  - type varbinary to bytea using byte-vector-to-bytea

+Date:

+  - type datetime    to timestamptz
+  - type datetime2   to timestamptz

+Others:

+  - type bit to boolean
+  - type hierarchyid to bytea
+  - type geography to bytea
+  - type uniqueidentifier to uuid using sql-server-uniqueidentifier-to-uuid

 ## TRANSFORMATION FUNCTIONS

 Some data types are implemented in a different enough way that a